MHickey2/Wannabe-Healthy/README.md

 #### [Return to Table of Contents](#toc)
 ----

-## 3. Design  <a name="design"></a>
+## 4. Design  <a name="design"></a>

 <br/>

 ### 1. Colour  Scheme  <a name="colourscheme"></a>

 The colour scheme has primarily a green colour, research has shown that green has a strong link with health related topics and it also relates to nature and I felt it was a natural choice for the content of the site.
 I had used more colour earlier in the development, but I stripped it back in the end, as I thought simplicity was key in highlighting the content without too much distraction.
-The following image highlights the main colours in the site, and are mostly variations within the green hues.
+The following image highlights the main colours in the site, and the colours are mostly variations within the green hues.

 <br>
 <p align ="center">